linqinluli/Multi-backend-DM/readme.md

 2. Configure rdma in kvm virtual machine, refer to document `document/kvm-rdma configuration.md`

-3. Configure fastswap in kvm virtual maching, refer to document `document/kvm VM fastswap configuration.md`
+3. Configure fastswap in kvm virtual maching.
+As we have configured VF in VM, you can directly install FASTSWAP in VM.
+Just refer to [clusterfarmem/fastswap: Fastswap, a fast swap system for far memory through RDMA ](https://github.com/clusterfarmem/fastswap)

 4. Basic configuration of our system has been set up, and you can begin to evaluate different workloads with different system configuration.